Maltepe University: Academic staff

-As of 2003 academic year, the university holds 300 teaching staff of which 205 are full-time.
+As of 2025 academic year, the university holds 1124 teaching staff.

 Campus

 Maltepe University has three campuses.
 The main campus in Maltepe Eğitim Köyü (Maltepe Education Village), located at Maltepe, Büyükbakkalköy, was opened in September 2003.
 The President's Office and administrative units are situated on this campus, which extends over an area of 100 hectares comprising faculty buildings, indoor/outdoor sports facilities, an olympic-size swimming pool and student social activities centers.

-The university's Dragos campus is located at Dragos, close to the shore on an area of 15,000 m².
+The university's Dragos campus is located at Dragos, close to the shore on an area of 15,000 m2.
 The Vocational School, The Science Institute, The Social Sciences Institute and The Continuous Education Center are all located on this campus.

 The Faculty of medicine and its hospital, which serves its students as an application hospital, are both located in Maltepe, on the campus where the university was first founded.

+Library

+The Library and Information Center has +200,000 printed books, more than 300,000 electronic books, 1,975 different printed, +320,000 electronic journals, +3,000 master's and doctoral theses, +3,200,000 electronic resources.
+The center has 12 separate special collections consisting of books by Türkiye's leading scientists and well-known figures.
+The classification system in the library is in the transition phase from the "Dewey Decimal Classification System" to the Library of Congress Classification System.
+In order of establishment; Prof. Dr. Nermi Uygur Library, Dr. Halidun-Seba Şen Library, Armağan Yüksel Library, Prof. Dr. Erkut Özel Library, Nail Güreli Library, Arif Hikmet Par Library, and M. Türker Acaroğlu Library are located as separate sections within the library.
+Vedat Günyol Library is located in a separate location on campus.
+The oldest publication in the rare books collection is dated 1642.
+This collection mainly includes works covering the history of the Middle East, Turkey, Europe, and foreign relations of the 18th and 19th centuries.